Hard Topic Theme: Trustworthy Systems

 Since 2013, ACSAC has had a hard topic theme that focuses the conference on tackling a hard, cutting-edge, cybersecurity problem requiring cooperation from government, industry, and academia.
 This year, ACSAC especially encourages contributions in the area of Trustworthy Systems.

 ACSAC welcomes contributions on the Trustworthy Systems topic of not only technical papers, but also of panels, workshops, posters, and works-in-progress, as well as other "out-of-the-box" ideas.
 ACSAC also welcomes specific suggestions for invited speakers and presenters on this topic.
-See the Call for Submissions for specific instructions for each submission type.
+Reference the Call for Submissions for specific instructions for each submission type.

 During the conference, a number of orchestrated sessions will include government and industry speakers to frame the hard topic theme, industry and academic speakers to discuss issues and challenges related to the topic, and academic speakers to introduce promising security research.
 The primary goal of these special sessions will be to foster discussion that can expose opportunities for further collaboration and highlight promising research directions.